Man suspected in Brown University shooting and MIT professor’s killing is found dead, officials say

-Claudio Neves Valente, 48, a former Brown student and Portuguese national, was found dead Thursday evening from a self-inflicted gunshot wound, said Col. Oscar Perez, the Providence police chief.
+Claudio Neves Valente, 48, a former Brown student and Portuguese national, was found dead Thursday night from a self-inflicted gunshot wound, said Col. Oscar Perez, the Providence police chief.

-Investigators believe he is responsible for fatally shooting two students and wounding nine other people in a Brown University lecture hall last Saturday, then killing Portuguese MIT professor Nuno F.G.
-Loureiro two days later at his Brookline home, nearly 50 miles (80 kilometers) from Providence.
+Investigators believe he is responsible for fatally shooting two students and wounding nine other people in a Brown lecture hall last Saturday, then killing MIT professor Nuno F.G.
+Loureiro two days later at his home in the Boston suburbs, nearly 50 miles (80 kilometers) from Providence.
 Perez said as far as investigators know, Neves Valente acted alone.

 Brown University President Christina Paxson said Neves Valente was enrolled there as a graduate student studying physics from the fall of 2000 to the spring of 2001.